Can I work while my Green Card application is processing?

 If you have not applied for a green card yet and would like to be able to work in the U.S. during the processing time, you must submit the Form I-765, Application for Employment Authorization with your green card application.
 Once your application is approved, USCIS will send you an Employment Authorization Document (EAD) that you can use to work in the U.S. while awaiting the approval of your green card.
 EAD is valid for both full and part-time work.

 The Form I-765 is typically filed at the same time as your Form I-485, Application to Register Permanent Residence or Adjust Status.
-The application fee ($410) is waived if you submit it with the Form I-485.
+Don't forget to include the application fee.

 Already applied for a Green Card but forgot the Form I-765?

 If you did not submit the Form I-765 with your initial Form I-485 application and want to do so, you can still submit it afterwards.
 However, it will still be processed based on the date it was sent (which can take longer than the green card).
-If you submit the Form I-765 afterwards, you will need to attach a copy of the I-797 receipt notice from the initial Form I-485 to the top of the application to have the I-765 fee waived.
+If you submit the Form I-765 afterwards, you will need to attach a copy of the I-797 receipt notice from the initial Form I-485 to the top of the application and will need to remember the filing fee.

 Situations where you cannot file Form I-765 and work.